 c) Top 5 categories

-Here you will find the most used categories in the top 10 GMB listings from the Keyword Table.
+Here, you will find the most used categories in the top 10 GMB listings from the Keyword Table.

 3) Add Google Insights

-Here is a breakdown of each area:
+Here is a summary of each area:

 For example, if you manage an Italian restaurant called ‘Italy’s Best’, a customer might find you via a Direct search by searching for ‘Italy’s Best restaurant’ on Google Maps.
-The same customer might find you via a Discovery search by searching for ‘Italian dinner nearby’ on Google Search.
-Click on the chart to see the percentage of all customers who found you via each method.
+The same customer might find you via a Discovery search by looking for ‘Italian dinner nearby’ on Google Search.
+Clicking on the chart lets you see the percentage of all customers who found you via each method.

-Where customers view your business on Google: This section shows how many customers found you via a Google Search or Google Maps.
-Next to ‘Listing on Search’ and ‘Listing on Maps’, you’ll see the number of views that your listing received from each product in the time frame that you’ve selected. (‘Views’ are like ‘impressions’ on other analytics platforms.)
-To see how many people found you on a particular product on a particular day, place your cursor over the appropriate segment of the graph on the day that you’re interested in.
+Where customers view your business on Google: This section shows how many customers discovered you via a Google Search or Google Maps.
+Next to ‘Listing on Search’ and ‘Listing on Maps’, you can see the number of views your listing received from each product, during the timeframe that you’ve selected (‘Views’ are like ‘impressions’ on other analytics platforms).

 Customer Actions: This section shows what customers did once they found your listing on Google.
 ‘Total actions’ gives the total of the following types of actions that customers took on your listing:

-- Visit your website
+- Visited your website

-- Request directions
+- Requested directions

-- Call you
+- Called you